 As you may know, I love discovering ways to make money from home.
 For the past few years, I’ve been researching flexible online jobs, and becoming a YouTuber has consistently stood out as one of the most lucrative remote jobs out there.

-With these fascinating YouTube statistics, it’s no doubt that YouTube is a great platform for making money.
+With these fascinating YouTube statistics, there’s no doubt that YouTube is a great platform for making money.

 I’ve researched this income opportunity to help you answer the following questions: